|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Unseen, eighteen A6M2 Zeros from the Tainan Kokutai and 3rd Kokutai were escorting the convoy as top cover.
 This B-25 attempted to make a bomb run from 4,000' but was intercepted by six Zeros that began making firing passes from the rear.
 It is unknown if it released any bombs.
 The Japanese Zeros claimed one B-25 shot down (this aircraft) during the mission.

 Last seen in a steep dive trying to escape and was never seen again.
 When this aircraft failed to return it was officially listed as Missing In Action (MIA).
-In fact, this bomber reached land and crash near Uhita to the west of Popondetta.
+In fact, this bomber crash near Uhita to the west of Popondetta inland from the north coast of New Guinea.

 Fates of the Crew